gitlabhq/gitlabhq/doc/user/project/clusters/index.md

 With a cluster associated to your project, you can use Review Apps, deploy your applications, run your pipelines, and much more, in an easy way.

-Connect your project to Google Container Engine (GKE)  or your own Kubernetes cluster in a few steps.
+Connect your project to Google Kubernetes Engine (GKE) or your own Kubernetes cluster in a few steps.

 NOTE: **Note:**